minkaotic/front-end-notes/notes/CSS-Fundamentals.md

 - **Border shorthand**: `border: [width] [style] [color]` - or do each of them individually for control over each side, eg.: `border-width: 10px 20px`, or `border-top: 2px solid lightgrey;`.
 NB:
   - when not specifying a colour, the colour is inherited from the element's text colour.
   - When using **2 value shorthand**, the first value refers to top/bottom and the second to left/right.
-  - When using **3 value shorthand**, the values refer in order to: TOP, LEFT/RIGHT, BOTTOM
+  - When using **3 value shorthand**, the values refer in order to: top, left/right, bottom
 - *Similar rules apply to settings for margin and padding*

 ### Margin, padding, width and box-sizing
-- **`margin: auto`** will generally **centre** content on the page!
+- **`margin: auto`** will generally **centre** content horizontally on the page!
+  - this can also be used in conjunction with explicit top/bottom margins, e.g. `margin: 10px auto 20px`
+- `margin` and `padding` values provided as *percentages* will be based on the *parent element's width*, even for top/bottom values
-- `width` values provided as **percentages** are applied in relation to the *parent container* - and `width` generally applies only to the *content* of the box, i.e. not including its padding and border, however...
+- **`width`** values provided as *percentages* are applied in relation to the *parent container*
+- `width` generally applies only to the *content* of the box, i.e. not including its padding and border, however...
-- **`box-sizing: border-box`** dynamically subtracts the borders and paddings of the element from the width and height properties we set, making it easier to define flexible widths and heights in our project (it's one of the few good uses for the universal selector!) *
+- **`box-sizing: border-box`** dynamically subtracts the borders and paddings of the element from the width and height properties we set, making it easier to define flexible widths and heights in our project (it's one of the few good uses for the universal selector!)

+### Max-Width/Height & Min-Width/Height
-- `max-width` sets the maximum width of an element, preventing elements to become too large to look good on big screens; when set as percentage values can also be used as part of responsive design *
+- `max-width` sets the maximum width of an element, preventing elements from becoming too large to look good on big screens

-(* for more on `box-sizing` and `max-width` see https://teamtreehouse.com/library/boxsizing-and-maxwidth)

-### Min-Height/Width & Max-Height/Width
+- a common approach for responsive layouts is to use `width: 100%` and `max-width: 600px` together (or vice versa)
 - `max-width`/`min-width` will override `width` (same for `height`)
 - `width`/`height` will *only* affect the element if they are *within the previously specified `min` or `max` values!*

 *Continue reading here: https://css3-tutorial.net/dimensions/min-width-max-width-min-height-max-height/*

 ### The calc() function
 - Allows to apply mathematical operations and assign the result to any CSS property that takes a length or other number value